 What type of workboots is airport friendly?

-Unless it is a necessity, you can avoid wearing steel toe boots and go for better alternatives to wear on an aeroplane.
+Unless it is a necessity, you can avoid wearing steel toe boots and go for better alternatives to wear on an airplane.

 Steel toe boots serve a great purpose of style and protection for your feet but are not very airport friendly.
 The metal in steel toe boots can get easily detected through the metal detectors, setting them off and creating a nuisance at the airport.
 While, steel toe boots are T.S.A, approved, you must be ready to wait for long hours in the queue while checking and garner some unwanted attention and frustration from your co-passengers.

-Read our article above and after knowing the reality, tell us, if you would prefer travelling in steel toe boots on an aeroplane through the comments section below.
+Read our article above and after knowing the reality, tell us, if you would prefer traveling in steel toe boots on an airplane through the comments section below.

 I am a registered professional nurse with experience of 10+ years under my belt.
 I graduated from NYU Rory Meyers College of Nursing with a Bachelor of Science in Nursing (BSN).
 Since then, I have been beneficial for various rehabilitative and critical medical situations.
 I work with Feetfitness.com Team with researching foot problems and assists them by providing my expertise in the best footwear for different medical conditions.
 I am also instrumental to the group by helping in test, compile, and present the best footwear for professionals & everyday uses